Discount gambit

 “$20,000.”

 “Wow, I thought you were going to say $2,000.
 That’s way out of my price range for one person and this product.
-In fact, I’ve looked at FxCop and NUnit and [something else] and it seems to me I can do the same thing with free tools.
+In fact, I’ve looked at FxCop and NUnit and it seems to me I can do the same thing with free tools.
 I was willing to pay for some convenience, but not that much.”

 “Let me see what I can do.”